citp/privacy-policy-historical/f/fo/fol/followup.cc.md

-> *The following text is extracted and transformed from the followup.cc privacy policy that was archived on 2013-10-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131004063813id_/http%3A//www.followup.cc/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the followup.cc privacy policy that was archived on 2014-05-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140503202307id_/http%3A//followup.cc/pages/privacy) for the most accurate reproduction.*

-# FollowUp > Privacy Policy
+# Privacy Policy | FollowUp.cc

-FollowUp is a lightweight email reminder service.
+#### FollowUp is a lightweight email reminder service.
 This policy describes the types of personal information we may collect and how we use it to provide the FollowUp service.

 By using FollowUp, you agree to the collection and use of your personal information as described in this policy.
 You should know: